zkreveal/.github/profile/README.md

 Reveal Receipt Mode records payment, settlement, and receipt creation on-chain.

-Fulfillment happens off-chain through seller systems, bots, dashboards, APIs, or applications.
+Fulfillment happens off-chain through seller systems, agents, dashboards, APIs, or applications.

 This keeps the v1 primitive simple, composable, and honest about its trust boundaries.